cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 ## Workshop

-Cypress team has created a full workshop showing how to run Cypress on popular CI providers.
-Find the workshop at [github.com/cypress-io/cypress-workshop-ci](https://github.com/cypress-io/cypress-workshop-ci).
+The Cypress team has created a full workshop showing how to run Cypress on popular CI providers.
+You can find the workshop at [github.com/cypress-io/cypress-workshop-ci](https://github.com/cypress-io/cypress-workshop-ci).

 ## See also